 It has been established that IMR batteries use a safer chemical than ICR.
 This is why ICRs are commonly sold with protection circuits.

-Hybrid devices often utilise a safer chemistry than your average IMR cell while maintaining some of the increased storage capacity of the IMR.
-For the sake of safety we recommend using either an IMR cell or a Hybrid cell unless your device specifically instructs you to use a specific cell type.
+Hybrid devices often utilize safer chemistry than your average IMR cell while maintaining some of the increased storage capacity of the IMR.
+For the sake of safety, we recommend using either an IMR cell or a Hybrid cell unless your device specifically instructs you to use a specific cell type.

 Lithium cells are measured and rated by voltage, amps and storage capacity.
 For the purpose of vaping all cells in use are rated for a voltage of 3.7v.
 This is the nominal or average voltage, meaning the cell is considered fully charged at 4.2v and considered dead at 3.2v.
 More specifically the amp rating determines the max continuous discharge rate of the battery.

 This is measured in a few ways but usually, a number followed by either an “A” or a “C”.
 Storage capacity is measured in milliamp-hours indicated by a number and “mAh”.
 The higher the mAh the longer your cell should last.

 It is crucial that you do NOT exceed the limits of your batteries.
 If you do, it is likely that your battery will fail, possibly resulting in a fire, explosion, or other damage to your device — worse yet it could injure you or someone else.
 Always try to pick the best battery for your device.

 There are several chargers available to vapers and the best charger that is also the safest charger to use is a “smart charger” — like THIS ONE.

 Smart Chargers have multiple charging modes, safety features like over-voltage protection, over-discharge protection.
 Aside from the various safety features some can also identify Li-Ion, Ni-MH, and Ni-Cd cells and select the right charging mode for you.
 It is very important not to overcharge your batteries above 4.25v or over-discharge your batteries.